CMHAAorg/cmhaa-website/site/content/about.md

           Vicki joined the Alliance as Program Director in May 2020.

-          Vicki has more than 20 years' experience in strategic communications, and has worked with, and consulted to, a number of organisations in the mental health sector and beyond, with key engagements including ReachOut Australia as a part of the establishment team, the Young and Well Cooperative Research Centre, Innowell Pty Ltd, The Kidman Centre UTS, TEDxSydney, and Sydney Opera House.
+          Vicki has more than 20 years' experience working in strategic communications.
+Key engagements in the mental health sector include ReachOut Australia where she was a core member of the organisation's establishment team, the Young and Well Cooperative Research Centre, Innowell Pty Ltd, and The Kidman Centre UTS.
+She has a long-standing association with TEDxSydney as TEDx Community Engagement Manager, representing TEDxSydney in the global TEDx community.

-          Vicki is the proud co-founder of three little people, and while she lives with her family in Sydney, the Murray River from the land she grew up on still flows through her veins.
+          Vicki is the proud co-founder of three little people, and while she lives with her family in Sydney, the Murray Valley country on which she grew up is still in her veins.
         exec_board_name: Vicki Forbes
         exec_board_image: img/vicki-forbes.jpg
         exec_board_title: Program Director, Corporate Mental Health Alliance Australia
-        exec_board_quote: I think good mental health comes from feeling that you are seen, heard and accepted for who you are, and through being valued for the contribution that you make in the settings that are important to you.
-The workplace is one of these settings.
+        exec_board_quote: I think good mental health comes from feeling seen, heard and accepted for who you are, and from knowing that you are valued for your contribution in settings that are important to you.
+The workplace is one of those settings.
 It's as simple, and as complex, as that.
         exec_board_linkedin: https://www.linkedin.com/in/vickiforbes/
     our_board_exec_image: img/vicki-forbes.jpg
     our_board_exec_quote: '**Quote "**Lorem ipsum dolor sit amet, consectetur